-To receive an Education Specialist degree in Instructional Design and Technology, students must earn 30 graduate semester hours.
-Twenty-four of the program hours must be completed through Keiser University.
+To receive an Education Specialist degree in Instructional Design and Technology, students must earn 30 graduate semester credit hours as described below.
 Students must pass a Comprehensive Examination at the completion of coursework.
-Program requirements are as follows:
+The length of this program is approximately 20 months.